hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - A realm consists of one or more LDAP or Microsoft Active Directory servers that share the same directory credentials.
   - device management policy
     - a <span style="color: #bb6600;">shared set of features or parameters</span> that define the aspects of a managed device that are likely to be similar to other managed devices in a deployment
-  - impact flag:
-    - alerted w/ email, SNMP trap, or syslog when the system generates either an intrusion event
-    - required for <span style="color: #bb6600;">network discovery policy</span>
-    - evaluating the impact of an intrusion on your network by <span style="color: #bb6600;">correlating</span> intrusion data, network discovery data, and vulnerability information
   - <span style="color: #bb6600;">health policy</span>
     - using the health monitor to create a health policy (collection of tests)
     - used to collect health modules alerts from managed devices